JonTheBurger/JonTheBurger.github.io/_posts/2019-07-02-cpp-windows-install.md

 Standard installation options for any of these should be fine.

-5. Clone the vcpkg repository using your git client.
+6. Clone the vcpkg repository using your git client.
 This is a "package manager"--it will install useful libraries that will let us do more with less code.
 Open the clone menu for your git client, and provide the following link: [https://github.com/microsoft/vcpkg.git](https://github.com/microsoft/vcpkg.git).

+    * GitKraken:
+        * Click "File"
+        * Click "Clone"
-    * GitKraken - "File" -> "Clone" -> "Clone with URL" -> paste link in "URL" -> "Clone the repo!"
+        * Click "Clone with URL"
+        * Paste the vcpkg link in "URL"
+        * Click "Clone the repo!"
+    * Source Tree:
+        * Click "Clone/New"
+        * Click "Clone Repository"
-    * Source Tree - "Clone/New" -> "Clone Repository" -> paste link in "Source Path / URL" -> "Clone"
+        * Paste the vcpkg link in "Source Path / URL"
+        * Click "Clone"
+    * SmartGit:
+        * Click "Project"
+        * Click "Clone..."
-    * SmartGit - "Project" -> "Clone"... -> paste link in "Repository URL:" -> "Select" -> "Next" -> "Finish"
+        * Paste the vcpkg link in "Repository URL:"
+        * Click "Select"
+        * Click "Next"
+        * Click "Finish"

 Note the path of the directory vcpkg was cloned to.

-6. Launch the command prompt.
+7. Launch the command prompt.
 You can do this by right clicking the start menu, selecting "Run", typing "cmd", and clicking "OK".

-7. In your cmd, type `cd "<path-to-vcpkg>"`, where `<path-to-vcpkg>` is the directory you cloned vcpkg to.
+8. In your cmd, type `cd "<path-to-vcpkg>"`, where `<path-to-vcpkg>` is the directory you cloned vcpkg to.

-8. In your cmd, run `.\bootstrap-vcpkg.bat`
+9. In your cmd, run `.\bootstrap-vcpkg.bat`

-9. In your cmd, run `.\vcpkg integrate install`
+10. In your cmd, run `.\vcpkg integrate install`

-10. In your cmd, run `.\vcpkg install gtest:x64-windows` We have just installed our first package--Google's very own unit testing framework!
+11. In your cmd, run `.\vcpkg install gtest:x64-windows` We have just installed our first package--Google's very own unit testing framework!

-11. Create a folder to put your C++ project in.
+12. Create a folder to put your C++ project in.
 I'll name mine "main".

-12. In your "main" folder, create a file named "CMakeLists.txt" with the following contents:
+13. In your "main" folder, create a file named "CMakeLists.txt" with the following contents:

 {% highlight cmake %}
 cmake_minimum_required(VERSION 3.5)